 Tell me more about Indigenizing Philanthropy!
 What does that even mean?
 Indigenizing Philanthropy is the process of doing our work in the philanthropic sector in ways that respect and uphold Tribal sovereignty and centers Tribal people in solutions to the social and systemic challenges faced by Tribes and Tribal communities.
 If you missed our blog about the work we are leading across the NW here it is.

 How is The Chúush Fund related to Indigenizing Philanthropy?
 We’re not gonna lie—it helps to have Indigenous women leaders with strong organizing experience as a part of your organizational and board leadership.
 So, rather than treat the Tribe—a sovereign nation—as if it were any other grantee, we decided to approach Tribal leadership about setting up the Chúush Fund.
-At MRG we don’t aim to be around in perpetuity, we aim to be around as long as there is still a fight to achieve justice for our communities.
+At Seeding Justice we don’t aim to be around in perpetuity, we aim to be around as long as there is still a fight to achieve justice for our communities.
 To do that, we know we must partner with those who have been here since time immemorial.

 And as long as systemic racism, settler colonization, and oppression continue to harm the health and safety of Tribal citizens at Warm Springs, none of us will enjoy the freedom we deserve.
 As Emma Lazarus said, “None of us is free until we are all free.”